1. Tylenol Future Care Scholarship

 Offered by the American Association for Respiratory Care, this award is available to students currently enrolled in an accredited respiratory care education program.
 Students must have a 3.0 GPA or higher and submit an essay on the topic of respiratory care.
 The award committee gives preference to minority students, applications are due June 15th, and recipients will receive a maximum of $1,000.

 This scholarship is available to students who are enrolled in a full-time master’s degree pediatric nurse practitioners program.
-Students must plan to work in a rural area for at least two years after graduation, must be a registered nurse, must have a year or more of pediatrics experience, and must demonstrate financial need.
+Students must plan to work in a rural area for at least two years after graduation, must be registered nurse, must have a year or more of pediatrics experience, and must demonstrate financial need.
 Applicants must also be National Association of Pediatric Nurse Practitioners (NAPNAP) members.
 The award amount varies and applications are due by June 15th.

 18. National Association of Hispanic Nurses Scholarship

-Offered by the NAHN, this scholarship is available to aspiring nurses who are members of the National Association of Hispanic Nurses.
+Offered by the NAHN, this scholarship is available to aspire nurses who are members of the National Association of Hispanic Nurses.
 Applicants must be enrolled in a diploma, practical/vocational, associate’s, baccalaureate, or graduate program related to nursing.
 The deadline is March 14th and the award amount is $1,000.